ShomaJPN/PreventMountVolume/README.md

 - ShowVolumeParameter.sh   <-- Show specific volume parameters in variable-entry form (auxiliary)

 ## Install and Run
-Write White-list volume parameter in the PreventMountVolume.sh (WhiteListVolumes area)
+Write the White-list volume parameter in the PreventMountVolume.sh (WhiteListVolumes area)
 These parameters could be found with diskutil (8), and also ShowVolumeParameter.sh can help it.
 Put ShellScripts to the appropriate directory  `(ex.~/Script)`  , and set executable permissions.